Tarun-Barfa/Tarun-first/README.md

 # Tarun-first
-This is my first Repository
+This is my first Repository.
+author - Tarun Barfa